mykyta-oleks-dev/Vite-React-TS-ChakraUI_Game_Hub/README.md

     - Filters: Adjust filters to search for the games in particular genre or on a specific platform (PlayStation 3, iOS, Nintendo 3DS etc.)
     - Search: Input game's name to search for all the titles consisting of the inserted value
     - Sorting: View the games grid in an order by the chosen sorting method (by relevance and parameters, ascending and descending)

+- Game page: Explore more about the videogames with the screenshots slider, description and details, latest trailers on the dedicated pages accessible via routing and links on game cards

 - Runtime data caching: Switch faster between the pages that have already been loaded before during the session